9 Job interview tips for success

 Have some questions ready

-An interview should be a two-way process, ensure you have questions ready for the interviewer.
+An interview should be a two-way process.
+One of the best job interview tips is to ensure you have questions ready for the interviewer.
 Popular questions include:

 - Will training be provided?